wangshaoli777/matebook-14-OpenCore-Hackintosh/readme-en.md

 <details>
 <summary>How to disable CFG lock：</summary>

+✨For perfect power management and smooth boost
+if you got unnormal cpu boost issue or overheating issue,i recommand to do this

 upgrade your bios to 1.28,could be download in HUAWEI's official page

 1.Format a usb stick to fat32